What Happens to a Predeceased Beneficiary's Share of an Estate?

 State Intestacy Laws

-The estate will most likely pass to the deceased's closest kin based on his state's intestacy laws—not Bob's kin because Bob's own death has made the will void.
-These laws come into play when a decedent dies without an estate plan.
+Each state has a prescribed list in its statutes as to who inherits when this happens.
+The process is called "intestate succession."
+The estate will most likely pass to the deceased's closest kin based on his state's intestacy laws—not Bob's kin as a deceased beneficiary, because Bob's own death has made the will null and void.

 The Bottom Line

-Estate planning attorneys usually recommend that you update your will or living trust after life-changing events such as the death of a named beneficiary.
-It will save your estate time and money in the long run and your true wishes will be clear and unambiguous.
+Estate planning attorneys usually recommend that you update your will or living trust after life-changing events, such as the death of a named beneficiary.
+It will save your estate time and money in the long run, and your true wishes will be clear and unambiguous.